 Breast cancer is the second most common cancer in the United States.
 According to the CDC report on breast cancer statistics, about 240,000 women and 2141 men were diagnosed with breast cancer in 2014 alone.
-The risk of recurrence of breast cancer is highly individual and varies depending on the type and stage of breast cancer at diagnosis.
-But a new scientific study published in the Canadian Medical Association Journal (CMAJ) outlines one key lifestyle change that significantly reduce the risk of breast cancer recurrence.
+The risk of recurrence of breast cancer is highly individual and varies depending on the type and stage of breast cancer at diagnosis, and researchers still are not 100% sure why/how recurrence affects some people and not others.
+But a new scientific study published in the Canadian Medical Association Journal (CMAJ) outlines one key lifestyle change that may significantly reduce the risk of breast cancer recurrence.

 Exercise to Reduce Your Risk of Recurrence by 40%

 This research has found that regular exercise may reduce breast cancer recurrence by 40 percent.
 According to the authors of the study, exercise may have the single strongest effect on reducing breast cancer recurrence.

 “Exercise has a strong advantage over body weight control, it regulates hormone levels, improves insulin resistance, and reduces inflammation,” says researcher Ellen Warner, a professor of medicine at the University of Toronto and a medical oncologist at the University of Toronto Sunnybrook Odette Cancer Center in Toronto.

 In the study, researchers said that survival of breast cancer should be encouraged to get at least 150 minutes of intense aerobic exercise of moderate intensity or 75 minutes (fast walking, cycling, jogging or aerobics).
 This is the same amount of exercise recommended by the American Cancer Society.